 Keeping Current Matters regularly produces real estate content tailored to real estate agents.

-The content comes in different formats, such as articles, infographics, reports, and guides downloadable as PDFs and PowerPoints and videos.
+The content comes in different formats: articles, infographics, reports, and guides downloadable as PDFs and PowerPoints, and videos.

 They also provide an email newsletter builder to design newsletters that you can integrate into existing third-party CRM or email marketing software.

-The content is also accessible to potential sellers and buyers when visiting the Keeping Current Matters’ blog.
+The content is also accessible to potential sellers and buyers visiting the Keeping Current Matters’ blog.

 The owners of Keeping Current Matters are Charlotte and Bill Harney.